 Over the years, advances in technology have brought many innovations to the lighting industry.

 Significant improvements have been made to artificial light since the early 19th century.
 The improvement of efficiency, reliability and cost is ever present.
-For the longest time, the industry standard was incandescent, now we have fluorescent and lighting emitting diodes, or LED for short.
-Both LED and fluorescent lighting provide flexible options and have a large number of applications.
-Comparing the two technologies will help you decide which is the best option for your application.
+For the longest time, the industry standard was incandescent, now we have fluorescent and lighting emitting diodes, or LED for short., providing flexible options with a large number of applications.
+The technology of LED lighting has grown rapidly over the past few decades.
+LED lighting has become a mainstay in the lighting, medical, architectural, agricultural, aerospace and many other industries.

 Energy Consumption and Cost